 The NEMDG is comprised of the Directors/Regional Managers of all sixteen CDEM Groups and representatives of the Ministry of Civil Defence & Emergency Management (MCDEM).
 Its purpose is to provide a forum for MCDEM and CDEM Groups to collaboratively develop and deliver effective emergency management to our communities in a nationally consistent manner.

-The Emergency Management Otago Director sits as Otago's representative.
-The NEMDG Terms of Reference are available on the website.
+The Otago CDEM Group Director sits as Otago's representative.
+The NEMDG Terms of Reference are available on the MCDEM website www.civildefence.govt.nz

 OPERATIONAL COMMITTEES